graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

 A functional wrapper around the typeof operator.
-Takes any Javascript value, and returns a string representing the object"s type: the result will be one of "number", "string", "boolean", "function", "undefined", or "object".
+Takes any Javascript value, and returns a string representing the object's type: the result will be one of "number", "string", "boolean", "function", "undefined", or "object".

 #### Examples ####
     funkierJS.getType({}); // => "object"